markowskijustin/markowskijustin/README.md

 ### Job Market
 I'm on the Job Market this year, looking for academic positions in public health, policy, or affairs!
 In my job market paper, I study the effects of competition on Federally Qualified Health Centers (FQHCs), a critical and growing part of the health care safety net.
-[Here is a PDF version of the latest working paper](https://github.com/markowskijustin/Competition/blob/main/documentation/Markowski%20Writing%20Sample%20Competition.pdf)
+[Here is a PDF version of the latest working paper](https://github.com/markowskijustin/Competition/blob/main/documentation/Markowski%20Writing%20Sample%20Competition.pdf).

 ### Recent Work
+I led a study on the effects of health professional shortage area (HPSA) designations on the physician workforce, conducting the first national evaluation that studies this policy over the past 50 years.
+This manuscript – [now accepted for publication in Health Affairs]() – explores the efficacy over the policy’s lifespan, finding little evidence of any effect on resolving the physician shortage in underserved areas and no significant change in mortality.

 <!--